Craft Room Organization: tips for creating craft spaces from a pro organizer (& crafter)

 For the sewing room.

-I love how they used dowels to hold rolls of paper, boxes to hold paints, and a rack to hold spools of thread on this one!
+I love how they organized everything.
+They used inexpensive dowels to hold rolls of paper.
+They added tension rods to a picture frame to hold rolls of vinyl.
+Small crates hold paints.
+And a rack to hold spools of thread on this one!

 Tired of all of that clutter in your garage, craft room, or kitchen counter tops?
 Organize with pegboard to keep your whole home neat and clutter-free.